 Irrigation of lawns and landscaping in Florida represents the single largest use of water from our municipal water supplies.
 This water use has seriously impacted the aquifer, which is the source of our drinking water and water that supports Florida’s springs and other ecosystems, and threatens future water supply.
 At the University of Central Florida reclaimed water is used on over 90% of the areas that are irrigated, which reduced our dependence for potable water.
 The campus has a MAXICON irrigation control system, which regulates how much water is needed for irrigation through a computer system, and we are working to map and adjust our irrigation system to reduce our water consumption.
-We also ahve planted some campus landscapes, such as the landscape around Parking Garage H, with native species that require less irrigation water once established.
+We also have planted some campus landscapes with native species that require less irrigation water once established, such as the landscape around Parking Garage H.

-At UCF we maintain our turf grasses using Florida-friendly landscaping practices which makes them a good filter for stormwater runoff in our urban environments.
+At UCF we maintain our turf grasses using Florida-friendly landscaping practices which makes them a good filter for storm water runoff in our urban environments.
 To further conserve water, we actively adjust on campus irrigation schedules seasonally and based on current rainfall.
 We are increasing the palate of grasses used to include species that require less water or are more drought tolerant.
-Landscapes also support biodiveristy and our we strive to plant variety of Florida-friendly plants, including flowering and fruiting plants that attract butterflies, birds, beneficial insects and other wildlife.
+Our landscapes promote biodiversity as we strive to plant a variety of Florida-friendly plants which include flowering and fruiting plants that attract butterflies, birds, beneficial insects and other wildlife.